Is it possible that motherhood is not making you happy?

 Not that motherhood is making you unhappy.
 But that it, and the effort and time it takes to dedicate to the kids, as well as everything else you have on your plate, has a direct contribution to a level of unhappiness?
 Because you’re bored by it.

 I’ve been reading Tim Ferris‘ book The Four Hour Workweek, and in it he says the opposite of happiness is not sadness, but boredom and that happiness resides in excitement.
 He proposes that instead of asking yourself: “What will make me happy?”, ask instead: “What excites me?”

 If he’s right – and I think there is plenty of traction in his theory – then working mums may be in a little bit of trouble because excitement isn’t something I think we see much of typically in our day-to-day lives.

 We are surrounded by so much to ‘do’ – those commitments and responsibilities – that even the things we love, like our kids, become work.
 Become tiresome.
 Become … boring.

 This is NOT the same thing as not loving your children, not being in love with them, and not being grateful for them.
 It doesn’t mean you find no joy in being a mother.

 It’s about finding the tasks associated with motherhood – the time it takes to do all the extra work that comes with the gig – bloody boring, and how that may affect your happiness levels.

-It’s still, even in 2015, very much forbidden to admit to, but motherhood is loaded with mind-numbing activities.
+It’s still very much forbidden to admit to, but motherhood is loaded with mind-numbing activities.
 Some of them are associated with homemaking – washing and ironing has always been boring as far as I’m concerned, but there’s now way more of it and it takes up much more of my time.

 For some women, being a mum and homemaker is all they wish for.
 And that is fine, fine, fine for them.
 This is not a criticism of anyone else’s choices.
 When my children were babies, I was more than satisfied being with them for that time.
 I still hated ironing though.
 And crafting.